RegioHelden/github-reusable-workflows/README.md

   * Workflow name: If you follow the naming guidelines below, use `build-and-publish.yaml`
   * Environment name: leave empty

+The project that should be managed by the workflows must have at least one tag in the form of `vX.X.X` and a release for that tag on GitHub.
+The release version (without `v`) must match the current version in the `pyproject.toml`.

 # Usage

 Using these workflows to publish a release follows specific rules.